Classification

 Footage Classification

-We classify footage by how thoroughly its origin is verified — so each level tells you what it’s suited for, from everyday b-roll to systems that demand hard proof.
+Verified Footage is real, unedited moments from real places.
+We classify each clip by how thoroughly its origin is verified, so every level tells you what it’s suited for, from everyday b-roll to systems that demand hard proof.

 Every level can be featured anywhere: agents, AI tools, commercial footage, and beyond.
 And each time a clip is used, the contributor who captured it is notified and credited.